Clear Creek water or watershed scenery in Colorado

 Best flows

 Use the Golden gauge as a trend tool.
-Stable or falling flow is the easiest signal for a canyon trout day; a sharp runoff jump or off-color water should push you toward bank-only scouting, very short sessions, or another creek.
+Stable or falling flow is the easiest signal for a canyon trout day.
+A sharp runoff jump or off-color water should push you toward bank-only scouting, very short sessions, or another creek.

-When to skip
+When to leave

 Skip Clear Creek when runoff is still pushy, when canyon access or activity notices are active, when heavy recreation turns the town reach into shared water instead of fishable water, or when winter ice removes safe footing.